"Personalizing" your play, or "How to create your own style."

 First, let's discuss the whole notion of "between-the-beats."
 In essence, we have said that the beat is kept by our downstrokes; you'll recall:

 To count notes played between those beats, we simply say "and" after each beat.
 Thus, we can have eight notes per measure, counted as shown in the next piece of tablature.
 Note that consecutive eighth notes are connected by a "beam."
-In the second measure below, we've mixed quarter notes and eighth notes (which gives us the same rhythm you hear in the children's song One Little, Two Little, Three Little Indians):
+In the second measure below, we've mixed quarter notes and eighth notes (which gives us the same rhythm you hear in the children's song One Little, Two Little, Three Little Syllables):

 Note that in the first measure, we're then playing the first string open as a single note on the next beat, while in the second measure, we're using a brush.
 This technique can be--and is--used on any string, of course.